Deep Active Learning with Noise Stability: Introduction

 The success of training a deep neural network highly depends on a huge amount of labeled data.
 However, much data is unlabeled in the era of big data , and data annotation cost could be extremely high, such as in medical area \cite{gorriz2017cost, konyushkova2017learning}.
 Due to limited annotation budget, it might be more feasible to annotate a portion of the given data.
 Then a question can be naturally raised: which data is deserved for being annotated?

 Active learning was proposed to solve this question.
-One of the main ideas, namely \emph{uncertainty-based} method, aims to select the most uncertain/informative data from an unlabeled pool for annotation.
-The newly annotated data is then used to train a task model.
-Note that uncertainty estimation with deep neural networks (DNNs) remains challenging, due to the potential over-confidence of deep models~\cite{ren2021survey}.
-That is, the primitive softmax output\footnote{Considering classification problems.} (as a score) does not necessarily reflect a reliable uncertainty or confidence for the prediction.
+One of the main ideas is to select the most uncertain/informative data from an unlabeled pool for annotation.
+The newly annotated data is then used to train a task model in supervised fashion.
+Nevertheless, uncertainty estimation with deep neural networks (DNNs) remains challenging, due to the potential over-confidence of deep models~\cite{ren2021survey}.
+That is, considering classification problems, the primitive softmax output (as a score) does not necessarily reflect a reliable uncertainty or confidence of the prediction.
 Several methods have been proposed to address this challenge.
-For example, deep Bayesian methods~\cite{gal2016dropout} suggest to estimate the entropy (or other indicators such as mutual information) with the posterior predictive probability over the model parameters.
-Gal and Ghahramani \cite{gal2016dropout} implement a Single-Training Multi-Inference algorithm by aggregating multiple confidences sampled by Monte Carlo dropout.
-Another typical approach is query-by-committee (QBC)~\cite{1997Selective,gorriz2017cost}, which requires training multiple auxiliary models to form a committee.
-Besides, many other efforts suggest to use specially designed auxiliary models or training fashions, such as variational auto-encoder~\cite{sinha2019variational}, Graph Convolutional Network~\cite{Caramalau_2021_CVPR}, and adversarial learning~\cite{ducoffe2018adversarial,mayer2020adversarial}.
+For example, deep Bayesian methods~\cite{gal2016dropout} provide a more accurate estimate of uncertainty (e.g. in terms of entropy or mutual information) with the posterior predictive probability over the model parameters.
+Many other methods propose to employ auxiliary models for a better estimate, such as query-by-committee (QBC)~\cite{1997Selective,gorriz2017cost}, Variational Auto-Encoder~\cite{sinha2019variational}, adversarial learning~\cite{ducoffe2018adversarial,mayer2020adversarial} and Graph Convolutional Network~\cite{Caramalau_2021_CVPR}.